Marketplace vs Website: What Southeast Asian brands need to know

 Setting up shop on a marketplace typically requires a much lower initial investment compared to building your own e-commerce website.
 You don’t need to worry about the costs associated with website design, development, and maintenance.
 While some marketplaces may charge membership fees, many operate on a commission basis, meaning you only pay when you make a sale.
 This can be a particularly attractive option if you’re on a tight budget or want to test the market before committing to a larger investment.

+The best ecommerce marketplaces, such as Amazon, eBay, and AliExpress, attract sellers by offering competitive prices and low barriers to entry, making it easier for new businesses to start selling online.
 Selling on marketplaces can be a great way to get your products in front of a large audience quickly and easily.
 However, it’s important to be aware of the potential drawbacks, such as increased competition and reduced brand control.
 Weighing the pros and cons carefully will help you decide if this approach is right for your business.

-Advantages Of Having Your Own ECommerce Website
+Advantages Of Having Your Own E Commerce Platform

 While marketplaces offer undeniable reach, building your own eCommerce website presents a unique set of advantages, particularly when aiming for long-term brand growth and customer loyalty in Southeast Asia.
 It’s like comparing renting a flat to owning a house: both provide shelter, but ownership offers far greater freedom and potential.
+Having established storefronts on your own site can significantly enhance your brand’s credibility and visibility, attracting more visitors and building trust.
+Additionally, running your own site supports a sustainable ecommerce business model, allowing for better profit margins and long-term growth.

 Brand Control And Customisation